cj-lawson/Ebook-Landing-Page/README.md

 # Technologies and Solution
 I used simple HTML, CSS, along with flexbox and Grid for the layout.
 I deployed the page with github pages.

+#Timeline
+Time given for the assigment was 24 hours.
+I ended up taking about 1 hour to develop the HTML page after gathering assets.